katrina356/TitanicProject/README.md

 Steps Taken:
 * Explore the data.
 See what is available.
     * Install the Panadas_Profiling package.
-    * Tied charts using the Seaborn_Library after seeing the results in the Kaggle Titanic dataset.
+    * Linked charts using the Seaborn_Library after seeing the results in the Kaggle Titanic dataset.
     * Create charts on survivability based on factors: age, gender, and ticket class.
 * Look at the baseline model.
 (Suggested in the Titanic dataset writeups.
 The Kaggle Titanic dataset baseline for the women surviving is 70 percent.)
 * Code machine learning algorithms.
-    * In the preprocessing, transformed data
+    * In the preprocessing, transform data
-    * Removed data not used or not informing survivability.
+    * Remove data not used or not informing survivability.
-    * Ran Random Forest Classifier
+    * Ran RandomForestClassifier
-    * Created and ran confusion matrix
+    * Create and run confusion matrix

-How data was used:
+Utilization of data:
 Data | Training | Testing | To Numeric
 ---------|:----------:|:---------:|:---------:
 gender^ | x | x | x |